vwu15/cdf_portfolio/README.md

 **6**   [[Powerpoint] Analyzing Spirit Airlines, Inc.](https://github.com/vwu15/cdfportfolio/blob/master/%5BPowerpoint%5D%20Analyzing%20Spirit%20Airlines%2C%20Inc..pdf)

-- Blurb: This powerpoint
+- Blurb: This powerpoint explores the success of low-cost carriers in the U.S. airline industry and particularly takes a closer look at Spirit Airlines.
+The powerpoint was a group assignment for my Global Strategic Management capstone course.
-- Contribution: As an aspiring consultant, I researched various firm strategies and proposed a set of recommendations to complement and enhance Spirit Airlines' core competencies.
+- Contribution: As an aspiring consultant, I researched various firm strategies and proposed a set of recommendations to complement and enhance Spirit's core competencies.
 I also created a master slide and customized each slide with my original designs.
-- Photo Caption:
+- Photo Caption: This title slide is created entirely using Microsoft Powerpoint.

 **7**   [[Video] Introducing Binghamton UIF](https://youtu.be/CsJdmldAbB4)